zeel099/cs-messaging-app/README.md

 - server: [https://cs-mesaging-app.onrender.com](https://cs-mesaging-app.onrender.com)
 - postman APIs collection: [https://www.postman.com/...](https://www.postman.com/planetary-equinox-821652/workspace/branch-assignment-by-rachit-goel/collection/19949199-eb06d1c9-411a-4dc4-9798-f9d51adc7a9c?action=share&creator=19949199) You can set environment as heroku server or local server. -->

-Navigate to http://localhost:3000/select-customer to see the customer interface Navigate to http://localhost:3000/select-agent to see the agent interface Navigate to http://localhost:3000/api/conversations/unalloted to see the Unalloted query Navigate to http://localhost:3000/api/conversations/allot to see the Alloted query Navigate to http://localhost:3000/api/messages/search to search the query
+ http://localhost:3000/select-customer to see the customer interface http://localhost:3000/select-agent to see the agent interface http://localhost:3000/api/conversations/unalloted to see the Unalloted query http://localhost:3000/api/conversations/allot to see the Alloted query http://localhost:3000/api/messages/search to search the query

 ### Running Locally